 USFWS South Florida Endangered Species Program - Delineation of Suitable Habitat for the Florida Bristle Fern (Trichomanes punctatum ssp. floridanum) in Withlacoochee State Forest, Sumter County.
 2014-2016.
 This project was an extension and modification of the previous project completed in 2013 to assess candidate species.
 This study identified and delineated suitable habitat for Trichomanes punctatum ssp. floridanum within Withlacoochee State Forest and surrounding areas.
 Suitable habitat were identified with a series of previously determined characteristics existing within mesic hammock habitat with exposed limestone substrate.

-US Fish and Wildlife.
+US Fish and Wildlife Service.
 2011-2016.
 Agreement #401817G107.
-IRC, under contract with USFWS, controlled exotic plants on several pine rockland properties to prepare for the reintroduction of several candidate plant species, specifically for Blodgett's silverbrush (Argythamnia blodgettii), Florida brickell-bush (Brickellia mosieri), Carter's small-flowered flax (Linum carteri), deltoid spurge (Chamaesyce deltoidea spp.) and sand flax (Linum arenicola).
+IRC, under contract with USFWS, controlled exotic plants on several pine rockland properties to prepare for the reintroduction of several candidate plant species, specifically for Blodgett's silverbrush (Argythamnia blodgettii), Florida brickell-bush (Brickellia mosieri), Carter's small-flowered flax (Linum carteri), deltoid spurge (Chamaesyce deltoidea) and sand flax (Linum arenicola).
 In addition, IRC has collected germplasm in an attempt to propagate new individuals of the target species for reintroduction onto the properties.
 The final modification of the project included funds to conduct 2-4 prescribed burns on Pine Rockland properties for the purpose of management of the target species.
-Agreement with USFWS.

 Waste Mangement Think Green Grant.
 2016.
 IRC was awarded a Think Green Grant to implement a "Green Delray" program thanks to Keep Palm Beach County Beautiful and Waste Management.
 The program included a beach restoration event, the creation of a pollinator garden with Delray Students First and a native gardening workshop.